SeemBuilds/AutoPrimaryPart-APP-/README.md

 - **Select Mode**
      - *LiveAPP:* Automatically sets PrimaryPart for Models inserted in Workspace based on the Settings and Mode you have selected in the APP UI.
 - **Selection Detector**
-     - *Enabled:* Wether SelectionDetector should overall be used or not.
+     - *Enabled:* Whether SelectionDetector should overall be used or not.
           - *Customize Detection(panel):
              - *character:* Whether SelectionDetector should detect characters.
              - *vehicle:* Whether SelectionDetector should detect vehicles.